Maine Greenland Kayak Festival

 8th Maine Museum & Lodge

-We have reserved the entire 8th Maine Lodge on Peaks Island for the event.
+The Festival takes place at The 8th Maine Regimental Lodge on Peaks Island.
 The 8th Maine is an historic, Civil War era regimental hall perched above the shore.
 Views of Whitehead Passage and the sunset over Portland are unparalleled from its huge, wraparound porch.

 “We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.”
 T.S.
 Eliot